 Here's one other anecdote.

-If you look at the real clear politics average, the President Trump has a slight 1.5% lead, 45.5 to 44% win over Biden.
+All right, polls in Georgia now show, now, if you look at the real clear politics average, that President Trump has a slight 1.5% lead, 45% to 44% win over Biden.

 But I'll get into more details when we get back.

-The president so far, uh, according to Georgia primary results, he got 140,000 more votes than Joe Biden.
+The president so far, according to Georgia primary results, he got 140,000 more votes than Joe Biden.

 And nobody needed to vote for him in Georgia.

-Um that's a big deal.
+That's a big deal.

 That would be more than every Democratic candidate, all their numbers combined.

-All right, thanks, Scott Shannon, 25 till the top of the hour.
+25 till the top of the hour, 800-941.

-Sean, you want to be a part of the program.
+Sean, you want to be a part of the program?

 By the way, we have a lot of news on the deep state.

-And Director Ray hasn't turned those over yet to the Senate, and he's slow walking all of that evidence as it continues from inside the Bureau.
+And he's slow walking all of that evidence as it continues from inside the Bureau.

 And what did Devin Nunes said?

-That's exactly what he said in the Nunez memo.
+That's exactly what he said in the Nunes memo, the Grassley Graham memo.

-And that was the bulk of the information was the dirty bought and paid for, now debunked, always unfair by unfair, unverifiable uh dirty dossier, uh, and they used it all anyway.
+And that was the bulk of the information was the dirty bought and paid for, now debunked, always unverifiable dirty dossier.

 Another problem, too, for the IG, that would be Horowitz, is that, well, he didn't have the ability to legally convene grand juries and press charges.

-He only put referrals forward that were heretofore just ignored, probably because they were all knowing, I'm I'm guessing now at this point, I would believe the strategy was yeah, that's the lowest hanging fruit.
+I'm guessing now at this point, I would believe the strategy was, yeah, that's the lowest hanging fruit.

-Uh, we're going after the full picture of what actually happened.
+We're going after the full picture of what actually happened.

 And Adam Schiff is even a bigger liar than we ever dreamed of because we now see the testimony that he was trying to hide forever of people going before the House Intelligence Committee and saying the exact opposite of what he would then go out and say publicly.

-Knowing what he knows now, no, he wouldn't have signed the fourth Pfizer Warrant application.
+No, he wouldn't have signed the fourth FISA Warren application.

-Uh no, he shouldn't have had a special counsel at all.
+No, he shouldn't have had a special counsel at all.

 And they all knew from the beginning.